 Even one of your bedrooms should be presentable if you’re using a bed as an overflow coat storage space.
 You or someone from your family that’s on coat duty might get tied up with one of a multitude of hosting tasks.
 Allow guests who are ready to go home to get their coats from the room if they need to without having to worry about its appearance.

-5 easy-to-forget areas to clean
+5 areas you shouldn’t forget to clean

 drapes, curtains, and blinds

-- light fixtures and ceiling fans
+light fixtures and ceiling fans

-- baseboards and crown moulding
+baseboards and crown moulding

-- electrical outlets and light switches
+electrical outlets and light switches

 A few things to remember about clutter